HuynhManhHung441/LearnEnglish/README.md

 ## Learn writing skills by Duolingo

 - My laptop's built-in keyboard stopped working, so I switched to an external one.
 I chose this solution because I don't have enough money to replace the keyboard.
+Today, I just got my salary so I can replace the keyboard this weekend or at the end of this month.

 - Duolingo is ***by far the easiest way*** to get started learning English.